seyoungChu/fc01/Games/Assets/HOTween/readme.txt

 A Unity Tween Engine by Daniele Giardini - Holoville First release date: january 1, 2012

-You can find detailed information, documentation, API, and more examples about HOTween on its website: http://www.holoville.com/hotween
+You can find detailed information, documentation, API, more examples, and most recent versions of HOTween on its website: http://www.holoville.com/hotween
 Open-source code is available on Google Code: http://code.google.com/p/hotween

 ---------------------------